PeppyHare/r/content/notes/UWAA560/90-student-lectures.md

  - The scintillator needs to be very well isolated from external EM radiation, and needs to be highly internally reflective.
 Do we also need to worry about excluding charged particles?
 Answer: By far the biggest concern is isolating our scintillator from EM radiation.
 The background radiation is the biggest source of noise in the scintillator signal, so we first need to spend a lot of effort making sure that the detector is completely light-tight.
 If you can leave the detector collecting overnight with extremely low photo background, then you can start worrying about charged particles, etc.

-# Ex Situ: ESCA/XPS, Raman Microscopy, Profilometry (Reed)
+# Ex Situ: ESCA/XPS, Raman Microscopy, Profilometry (Reed Thompson)

 x-ray photoelectron spectroscopy.
 Ex situ basically just means off-site, so off site investigation of surface composition and structure